-Medications: Postpone your diabetic medications until after surgery or reduce the dose if surgery is in the late morning or afternoon.
-If you are not 100% certain as to your physician’s orders regarding your diabetic medications please contact our office by telephone.).
-Continue to take your other medications prior to surgery, including aspirin with a small amount of water.
-Carefully follow the instructions that have been provided to you during this visit, paying special attention to any medications or supplements that you are taking that may act as blood thinners.
+You will be given instructions regarding any medications your currently take, such as diabetic medications, at your Pre-Operative Appointment.
+Carefully follow the Pre-Op Instructions sheet that is provided to you during this visit, paying special attention to any medications or supplements that you are taking that may act as blood thinners.
 If you are not certain which of your medications or supplements are blood thinners, or which as a side effect, may cause excessive bleeding, please be sure to ask at your Pre-Operative Appointment.

-Length of stay: Count on being at our facility for two to three hours, unless you have been advised otherwise.
-Occasionally, unforeseen emergencies that require substantial amounts of time to resolve may cause delays.
+Plan on being at our facility for two to three hours, unless you have been advised otherwise.
+Occasionally, unforeseen emergencies may cause delays.
 When such circumstances occur, we politely ask for your patience while we do everything in our power to keep you comfortable and treat you and our other patients, kindly and with dignity and respect, while doing all that we can to ensure that your experience with us is one that you will ultimately describe as excellent.

-Need for a driver: You will need someone to take you home.
-Friends and relatives may wait for you in our Patient Reception Area in the Surgery Center (adjacent to the desk).
+You will need someone to take you home.
+Friends and relatives must wait for you in our Patient Reception Area in the Surgery Center (adjacent to the desk).
 The surgery center will NOT release you without a companion.

 During Cataract Surgery